texelec/BadIdeaBarta/README.md

 # BadIdeaBarta
 Code, ROM and Notes on the Bad Idea Barta Board from TexElec.com

-Thanks to:David Murray, aka the 8-Bit Guy
+Thanks to: David Murray, aka the 8-Bit Guy
            Clint Basigner, aka LGR
            Christian Simpson, aka Perifractic
            & Adrian Black of Adrian's Digital Basement

 They were kind enough to contribte voice lines for this project, and it really made it a lot cooler than it would have been.
 Thanks guys!